brucefan1983/gpuqt/README.md

 ## Running the examples

-* Here I only show how to run the examples corresponding to Ref.
-[3].

-* Go to the folders `examples/cpc2018/general/diffusive` and `examples/cpc2018/general/localized`, compile the `C++` codes with the `-std=c++11` option, and run the executables.
-This will produce all the input files (with suffix `.in`) for the examples.

 * Go to the main folder where you can see the `src` folder and type one of the following commands:
     * `src/lsqt_gpu examples/input.txt`
     * `src/lsqt_cpu examples/input.txt`

-* The results will be written into the output files (with suffix `.out`) in the `examples/cpc2018/general/diffusive` and `examples/cpc2018/general/localized` folders.
+* The results will be written into the output files (with suffix `.out`) in the working directories specified in `examples/input.txt`.
 If you run a simulation multiple times, new data will be appended to the existing output files.

 ## Analyzing the results